 Being a tourist in your own country

-Nowadays when I go to Sweden I actually feel like a tourist.
-It is an odd feeling to not understand how everything is done and having to ask people sometimes.
-But 18 years in the US is a long time and the country that I left is no longer there and many things have changed.
+and having to ask people sometimes.
+But 18 years in the US is a long time and the country that I left is no longer there

 I had such an experience when I went shopping the day after I arrived.
 There is a big grocery store close to my friend's apartment in Akersberga - one of Stockholm's suburbs - and I went there to do some shopping to have my "base food" covered.
 One thing that I noticed was that many people in the store had a scanner and they were scanning the bar codes.
 As I had never seen this before I asked the young guy in the cash register what this was and he let me know that some people like to scan their food items and then pay for them without going through a regular cash register.
 This was completely new to me and we do not have these kinds of "novelties" in the small town of Weed where I live.
 Some of my blog readers who read my other blog in Swedish said that they had seen these scanners primarily on the east coast of the US.